-Our Hearts in Action summer camps are thoughtfully planned to provide a fun and meaningful experience for children, youth, and young adults with special needs.
+Our Hearts in Action summer camps are thoughtfully planned to provide a fun and meaningful experience for children, youth, and young adults with diverse abilities.

 We created this video for the Virtual Autism Expo 2020, hosted by CBG Autism Support Association.
-While we serve individuals with all types of special needs (not just autism), this is a great introduction to our services and our organization.
+While we serve individuals with all types of diverse abilities (not just autism), this is a great introduction to our services and our organization.

 WHY RESPITE CARE